Hanabi-Live/hanabi-live/docs/FEATURES.md

 #### 1) Future Required Efficiency

 - The left number shows the efficiency needed to get the maximum score based on how well things are going so far.
 This is calculated with the following formula:
-  - `cards not gotten yet / clues still usable"`
+  - `cards not gotten yet / maximum possible clues that it is possible to give before the game ends`
   - `cards not gotten yet` is simply `maximum possible score - cards gotten`.
-  - `clues still usable` is simply the maximum amount of clues that it is possible for the team to give before the game ends.
 - Players can mouse over the *Future Required Efficiency* number in order to see how it is being calculated.

 #### 2) Minimum Required Efficiency

 - The right number shows the minimum possible efficiency needed to get a maximum score from the very beginning of the game.
-This is calculated with the following formula:
-  - `max score based on the variant / maximum possible clues that it is possible to give before the game ends`
-  - (This is the exact same formula as *Future Required Efficiency*, just written in different words so that it refers to the case before anything has happened.)
+- This is simply the *Future Required Efficiency* before anyone on the team has taken any actions.
 - Note that *Minimum Required Efficiency* is calculated at the beginning of the game and will not change in the middle of the game if the maximum achievable score lowers.

 #### Manually Modifying Efficiency